ahmedmbakr/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to trying to simulate my driving behavior on the model by recording 3 images for each frame.
+These 3 images are corresponding to the center, right, and left cameras on the car.
+For each frame we have the driving wheel angle as the training is a supervised one.

 My first step was to use a convolution neural network model similar to the network implementation in NVIDIA architecture.
 I thought this model might be appropriate because it deals also with a massive amount of images like the NVIDIA architecture did.